marcel-domke/node-red-contrib-reolink/README.md

 5. **Reolink LED Control Node**
    This node controls the white LED light of the camera and queries its status.

+6. **Reolink PTZ Patrol Node**
+   This node allows you to control the PTZ (Pan-Tilt-Zoom) patrol function on a Reolink device.
+When activated, the camera will follow a pre-configured patrol pattern.

+7. **Reolink PTZ Preset Node**
+   This node controls and queries the PTZ (Pan-Tilt-Zoom) preset positions on a Reolink device.
+You can either set the camera to a specific preset position or retrieve a list of available preset positions from the device.

 ## Compatibility

 Tested with the following Reolink cameras: